-A comprehensive IIoT solution would manage devices at the edge layer, connect them together, and collect data from them but will also address big data techniques for data management, data transformation, and advanced analytics.
-IIoT and big data can be brought together on a unified platform managing IIoT devices and deploying apps in real time while also leveraging big data frameworks and applications to store, process, analyze, and visualize industrial big data acquired by IIoT.
+A comprehensive IoT solution would manage devices at the edge layer, connect them together, and collect data from them.
+But it will also address big data techniques for data management, data transformation, and advanced analytics.
+IoT and big data can be brought together on a unified platform managing IoT devices and deploying apps in real-time while also leveraging big data frameworks and applications to store, process, analyze, and visualize industrial big data acquired by IoT.
 How do we achieve this confluence?

 Edge computing is typically owned and managed by engineering departments.
 This is the world of hardware, microcontrollers, chips, and electronics.
 Engineers usually operate in slow development cycles that involve accessing machines without affecting the functionality of the whole, collecting data out of physical devices, and wrestling with high volumes of incoming raw data.